 There’s a lot of different things that can lead to laminitis but as a rule of these fit into one of three main causes.

 - Inflammatory – A secondary response resulting from some form of inflammation because, in an attempt to deal with the original problem, the horse’s enzymes start to break down the laminae.
-Severe diarrhoea, infection as well as eating something toxic (you may find this article I wrote on what not to feed your horse will help with this) can all indirectly cause laminitis.
+Severe diarrhea, infection as well as eating something toxic (you may find this article I wrote on what not to feed your horse will help with this) can all indirectly cause laminitis.
 To prevent this secondary response you can pack your horse’s feet in ice.
 This will help to keep them cool but you should also seek advice from your vet as to how to keep his lower legs cool too.
 This is extremely important because if you leave it expecting it to clear up then it’ll likely be too late to prevent any damage.

 - Metabolic – Metabolic laminitis is caused by an insulin resistance which can lead to a higher than normal amount of insulin.
 Healthy horses will be able to, within a couple of hours, regulate their levels of insulin (which is what helps your horse regulate its blood sugar levels), but horses with a resistance aren’t able to do this so will tend to have increased levels of insulin can cause the laminae to grow, leading to laminitis.
 There can be a number of reasons why a horse can be insulin resistant, but obese horses will also have the same problem.
 An abnormal metabolism can result from many things such as: